binipringle/lawyeringseminar2/_texts/0-outline.md

 Note the shift in standing doctrine from the Flast-era formulation ("The question [of standing asks] whether a particular person is a proper party to maintain an action [; it] does not, by its own force, raise separation of powers problems related to improper judicial interference in areas committed to other branches of government.
 Such problems arise, if at all, from the substantive issues the individual seeks to have adjudicated") to the current Court’s overt reliance on "federalism" and "separation of powers" as justification for a restrictive standing doctrine. (e.g. Lyons; Clapper, Allen v.
 Wright; Lujan; see Handout No. 3, note A).

+---

 ### Article III "case or controversy" requirement (3 elements)

+1. injury
+2. causation
+3. redressability

+---

+### (1) Injury

-1. Injury in fact: plaintiff must show an “injury” that is (a) “concrete” and “particularized” (as opposed to “abstract” and “undifferentiated”); and (b) “actual” or “imminent” (as opposed to “speculative” or “remote”.)
+Injury in fact: plaintiff must show an “injury” that is (a) “concrete” and “particularized” (as opposed to “abstract” and “undifferentiated”); and (b) “actual” or “imminent” (as opposed to “speculative” or “remote”.)

 *What types of harm (harms to what interests) may constitute “injury”?*